netdata/ansible/ansible/netdata-agent/Readme.md

 You cannot just switch from stable to edge repos (nor visa versa).
 You have to purge existing installation first.

 ## To do
-- Currently the Debian-based systems always install `stable` version, ignoring `distro` variable.
-To be fixed.

 - The only agent configuration file used for the time being is `netdata.conf`.
 Perhaps, other configuration files handling should be added.